chibisi/saucer/README.md

 ## Limitations

-- Limited type coverage - this will change rapidly.
+- Limited type coverage - as discussed this will change rapidly to include more R types.
 - Documentation - this will also be expanded on in due time.
-- Type qualification support for interfacing types.
+- Type qualification support for interfacing types, e.g. immutable, const and so forth.
-- No (direct) tooling to creating R packages containing D code in an easy a way as in RCpp.
+- No (direct) tooling to creating R packages containing D code in an easy a way as in Rcpp.